Set the Tone: Sexual Harassment Prevention

 Woman being harassed at work

-But while most employers are well aware that sexual harassment is unlawful under both California and federal law, that doesn't seem to stop the problem from occurring.
+Ultimately, most employers are well aware that sexual harassment is unlawful under both California and federal law, but that doesn’t seem to stop the problem from occurring.

 CalChamber's free "Set the Tone: Sexual Harassment Prevention" white paper explains what California law requires of employers and provides best practices.